OfficeDev/hands-on-labs/O3653/O3653-17 Users and Groups/lab.md

 # Microsoft Graph to manage groups and users

-In this lab, you will create an ASP.NET MVC application that uses the Microsoft Graph client SDK to create a basic group manangement experience.
+In this lab, you will create an ASP.NET MVC application that uses the Microsoft Graph client SDK to create a basic group management experience.
 It will search for groups in your tenant's directory, show their members, and get member details such as their photo.
 In a bonus excercise, you will learn how to add more users to a group (through a people picker) and remove users from a group.

 ## Prerequisites
 1. An administrator account for an Office 365 tenant.
 This is required because you'll be using the client credentials of a pre-registered application that's configured to request admin-level permissions.